ibm-security-verify/verify-sdk-ios/README.md

 ]
 ```

-then in the `targets` section of the application/library, add one or more components to your `dependencies`, for example:
+then in the `targets` section of the application/library, add one or more components to your `dependencies`.
+For example:

 ```switft
 // Target for Swift 5.2